RetalKM/Arabic-Spelling-Mistake-Analysis/README.md

-# Project Overview
+# Arabic Spelling Mistake Analysis

-This project focuses on detecting common spelling mistakes in Arabic words using a custom-built algorithm.
-The solution compares input words to a predefined list of correct words and identifies likely mistakes based on character mismatches and linguistic patterns.
-It provides insights for improving text input accuracy and can be adapted for educational or correctional purposes.
+Arabic Spelling Mistake Analysis is a project focused on detecting common spelling errors in Arabic words using a custom-built algorithm.
+The system compares input words against a predefined list of correct terms, identifying likely mistakes based on character differences and linguistic patterns.
+It offers valuable insights for improving text input accuracy and can be adapted for educational tools or automated correction systems.

 # Features